 - Past successful organizers began with a strategic planning session.
 To encourage these planning sessions prior to applying for funding, IFYC can provide resources to support you.
-Contact Brian Anderson, firstname.lastname@example.org, to help you plan a brainstorming meeting to decide on dates and locations, learning objectives, and program design.
-Download a worksheet to assist you in this meeting.
+Contact Brian Anderson (firstname.lastname@example.org) to help you plan a brainstorming meeting to decide on dates and locations, learning objectives, and program design.
+Use this strategic planning worksheet to assist you in this meeting.

 Step Four: Turn in Application

-- Here is the link to our application.
-If you’ve met with your constituents to develop a strategic plan to host a regional gathering, you’ve already done the hard part.
-Now, translate that vision into the application.
+- If you've met with your constituents to develop a strategic plan to host a regional gathering, you've already done the hard part.
+Now, translate that vision into the regional gatherings application.

-- In order to best prepare your answers, please find a downloadable version of the application here.
-If you have questions after you’ve read over this, please contact Brian Anderson, email@example.com.
+- In order to best prepare your answers, please find a downloadable version of the application.
+If you have questions after you've read over this, please contact Brian Anderson (email@example.com).